Challenges for Corporate Australia

 - ASIC Auditing & Accounting Committee

-Representation on these bodies is drawn from members of the National Executive of the Group of 100 and from people in member organisations with specialist expertise.
+Representation on these bodies is drawn from the Directors of the Board of the Group of 100’s and from people in member organisations with specialist expertise.

 The G100 also co-operates with other established bodies to develop and promote initiatives directed at growing Australian business and the nation.
 It maintains active engagement with these organisations: